progressively-crew/progressively/packages/load-testing/README.md

 ## How to start the load tests?

-- You first need to follow the [Raw installation guide](https://docs.progressively.app/start-with-self-hosted/quick-start)
 - Then, start the backend using `pnpm run dev` in the `./packages/backend`
 - Then start the dedicated client application running `pnpm start` in `./packages/load-testing`
 - Finally, run one of the following command: